quicwg/base-drafts/draft-ietf-quic-http.md

 committing to maintain state.
 Client-controlled placeholders are given their own number space that spans between zero and 2^62-1.
-Clients can use the client-controlled placeholders with an ID less than the value of this setting with the confidence that the server will not have discarded the state.
+Clients can use the client-controlled placeholders with an ID less than the value of this setting with the confidence that the server will not have disposed of the priority of these placeholders.
 The orphan placeholder cannot be prioritized or referenced by the client.

 Servers SHOULD support at least 32 placeholders.
 Those that do not SHOULD refrain from supporting placeholders at all, setting